 Sexual abuse lawsuit charges Palo Alto music school with protecting a teacher with sexual perversion tendencies

-The sexual abuse legal team from Corsiglia, McMahon and Allard is representing the victim.
+The sexual abuse legal team of Corsiglia, McMahon & Allard represents the victim.

 In June 2018, John Patrick Root pleaded guilty to multiple counts of lewd and lascivious acts with a child and served one year in Santa Clara County jail and is now a registered sex offender.